gnieboer/tsp-redesign/pages/how-to-invest/change-investments.md

 You are allowed two IFTs in a calendar month.
 After that, you can only transfer money into the G Fund.

-You may request a contribution allocation or an IFT by visiting [Online Transactions](#).
+You may request a contribution allocation or an IFT by visiting [My Account: Online Transactions](https://www.tsp.gov/tsp/login.html).
 You can also call the ThriftLine at 1-877-968-3778 and follow the automated prompts.